giantswarm/rfc/platform-docs-migration/README.md

 ## Few clarifications

 - This is a proposal, feedback welcome.
-- I have consider migration within the repo and it will be way complex and difficult.
+- I have considered the migration will take time and this approach will allow teams to take their time till we decide to make it public.
 - We don`t plan to change the style at the moment.
 But we might align with handbook and intranet.

 ## References